Zend_Navigation ships with two page types:

 To create a custom page type using the factory, use the option

-to specify a class name to instantiate.
+type to specify a class name to instantiate.